 Conservation or trail easements are a commonly used strategy to help trail projects on private lands move forward.
-A conservation easement is a legal agreement between a landowner and an eligible organization, such as a public agency or nonprofit organization, which restricts future activities or uses on the land, such as development.
-If a private landowner creates an easement for trail use, the easement can be donated or granted directly to the County.
-Trail easements can also be overlain on fire road and flood control easements.
-However, not all granted trail easements have existing trails or pathways and, consequently, a trail must be constructed on those easements.
-The trail easement width and the trail tread width is site dictated.
-The trail easement width is larger than the trail tread constructed to provide a buffer for the private landowner and trail users.

-STEP 5: FEASIBILITY ANALYSIS 2.5
+Geology and soils address issues such as soil erosion, landslides, A conservation easement is a legal agreement between a and earthquakes.
+The County of Los Angeles has an existing landowner and an eligible organization, such as a public agency policy of accommodating multi-use trails wherever feasible, or nonprofit organization, which restricts future activities or specifically hiking, mountain biking, and equestrian.
+This uses on the land, such as development.
+If a private landowner analysis sets forth a process for assessing the feasibility of creates an easement for trail use, the easement can be donated accommodating multi-use trails on a case-by-case basis. or granted directly to the County.
+Trail easements can also be Further, for this analysis, a geological ranking system should overlain on fire road and flood control easements.
+However, be developed to evaluate the geological conditions of each trail not all granted trail easements have existing trails or pathways segment.
+The ranking system should utilize collected geologic information, including geologic formations, streams and and, consequently, a trail must be constructed on those easements.
+The trail easement width and the trail tread width drainage crossings, earthquake-induced landslide areas, and the surface gradients (slope).
+Record the geologic formations, is site dictated.
+The trail easement width is larger than the trail the earthquake-induced landslide areas, slope stability, and tread constructed to provide a buffer for the private landowner drainage crossings within each segment to develop a ranking and trail users. matrix that assigns feasibility scores for all evaluated trail STEP 5: FEASIBILITY ANALYSIS segments.
+For each trail, the values should be summed and averaged to develop a ranking for each potential segment.
+Each score should be weighted by the importance attached to each category.
+The geology-based rankings should be more sensitive to ground surface slope and earthquake-induced landslide potential than geologic unit characteristics and stream crossing.